zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 Table of Contents
 -----------------

-  1. Building and running the C++ demos (Visual Studio 2008SP1 or 2010)
+  1. Building and running the C++ demos (Visual Studio 2010SP1 or 2012)
-  2. Building and running the C++ demos (Visual C++ 2008SP1 or 2010 Express)
+  2. Building and running the C++ demos (Visual C++ 2010SP1 or 2012 Express)
+  3. Building and running the C++ WinRT demos (Visual Studio 2012 & Windows 8)
-  3. Building and running the .NET demos
+  4. Building and running the .NET demos
       - Building the C# demos
       - Building the Visual Basic demos
       - Running .NET demos
       - SSL Notes for the .NET demos
-  4. Building and running the .NET Compact Framework demo
+  5. Building and running the .NET Compact Framework demo
+  6. Building and running the Silverlight demos
-  5. Building and running the Java demos
+  7. Building and running the Java demos
-  6. Building and running the Android demos
+  8. Building and running the Android demos
-  7. Running the Python demos
+  9. Running the Python demos
-  8. Running the Ruby demos
+  10. Running the Ruby demos
-  9. Building and running the PHP demos
+  11. Building and running the PHP demos

 ======================================================================
-1. Building and running the C++ demos (Visual Studio 2008SP1 or 2010)
+1. Building and running the C++ demos (Visual Studio 2010SP1 or 2012)
 ======================================================================

 The C++ demos are in the demo directory.